kubeflow/community/releases/handbook.md

 * Host the weekly Release Team meetings
 * Update the larger community on release status during the Kubeflow community meetings
 * Make sure the processes are being followed
+* Make decisions on releae date or go-no for each release

 ### Documentation Lead